 When the building was unveiled in 1929, designed by Charles Holden.
 It wasn’t the architecture itself that prompted criticism.
 But the details.

 In particular, the works of Night (below) and Day by Jacob Epstein.
 In all their naked, modernist glory.

 Other newspapers advised men not to let women or children see these naked forms.
-A hilarious anecdote (which I desperately hope is true) is that Epstein had to shave around an inch of the young lad’s private parts (in Day above) because when it rained it created a perfectly arched jet of water onto the pavement!
+A hilarious anecdote (which I desperately hope is true) is that Epstein had to shave around 2 inches of the young lad’s private parts (in Day above) because when it rained it created a perfectly arched jet of water onto the pavement!